llwg/lege/league.md

 ## runes
 runes are like special stats/effects u can choose at the start of each game.

-theres rlly no other way to understand them except by reading the tooltips
+there r so many with weird effects so best way to find out is reading the tooltips

 ## summoner spells
 summoner spells are like special abilities u can choose at the start of each game. they have long cooldowns. read tooltips.